paramountric/digitaltwincityviewer/README.md

 **A core feature of the Digital Twin City Viewer is that it enables "right-time" data sharing in a decentralized fashion.**

+More information on how this work will come later.

+## Status

+The Digital Twin City Viewer is expected to be released in a first stable version in the end of 2022.

+_Note that during 2022 the development will be very agile and explorative.
+Expect continuous breaking changes_

 ## DTCC Platform

 The DTCC Platform is developed and maintained by the Digital Twin Cities Centre (DTCC) hosted by Chalmers